UnifyBio/unifybio-site/docs/tutorials/quickstart.md

 ### Query TODO:

-- simple Python script in Pattern ditributio
+- simple Python script in Pattern ditribution
 - how to configure PatternQ Python to talk to local system
 - example library call that enumerates some data